-I loved my time in Palau!
+I loved my time in Palau in 2017.
 This country is a gem and if you can make it here you’ll see why.
 No glitz, no glamor, just pure beauty combined with 5-star luxury service.
 You see, they don’t teach their people to be nice on this island, they just are nice.

 While I missed an entire day because of a late United Airlines connection in Guam, I made the most of my time in Palau.
 Let’s start with the hotel: I chose the Palau Pacific Resort (PPR) and that was a wise choice because it clearly was the nicest in Palau.
 I opted to upgrade from garden to oceanfront, and it was worth it.
 Although the rooms were a bit dated (not old, just 90s woodsy) they were very nice, and the views, grounds, restaurants, and beach were all top-notch, making this a 5-star.